dewynl/msc-ai-capstone-project/docs/course-materials/project-proposal-revised-2025-05-31.md

 ## Key Literature Related to the Project

 ### Natural Language Generation
 Recent advancements in sequence-to-sequence modelling and attention mechanisms have revolutionised natural language generation capabilities (Vaswani et al., 2017).
 Domain adaptation of transformer architectures has become standard practice in specialised NLP applications.
-Gururangan et al. (2020) demonstrate that continued pretraining of language models on domain-specific corpora consistently leads to performance gains, with their multi-phase adaptive pretraining approach showing that custom domain adaptations are both effective and widely adopted.
-Lin et al. (2022) establish a taxonomy for transformer variations that explicitly includes "architectural modification" as a primary category for enhancing model performance, validating that custom architectural components are recognised approaches in the field.
+(Gururangan et al., 2020) demonstrate that continued pretraining of language models on domain-specific corpora consistently leads to performance gains, with their multi-phase adaptive pretraining approach showing that custom domain adaptations are both effective and widely adopted.
+(Lin et al., 2022) establish a taxonomy for transformer variations that explicitly includes "architectural modification" as a primary category for enhancing model performance, validating that custom architectural components are recognised approaches in the field.

 Attention layers will be adapted for educational content hierarchy, with position-aware attention prioritising learning objective sequences and maintaining pedagogical flow throughout generated syllabi.
 Neural question generation for reading comprehension has demonstrated how AI can create structured educational content (Du et al., 2017).